 The second step is this: “And be kind one to another, tenderhearted, forgiving one another, just as God in Christ also forgave you.”
 This is an entirely separate step.
 The first step is allowing God to have His way, which addresses the spiritual side of you and the second step is you proactively taking action to get your emotions under control and obediently and humbly behaving in a manner that reflects your understanding of what God has done for you, knowing that you must do the same for another, regardless of circumstance– which addresses the natural side of you.
 This is a journey, a process!
 This may include seeking help from a counselor, seeking deliverance and addressing pain from your past.

 So what does this have to do with worship?
 Everything!
 Colossians 3:1-2 says, “…you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
 Set your minds on things above, not on earthly things.”
-True praise and worship are ministry to the Lord, exclusively God-centered.
-If you develop a lifestyle of worship, where you’ve trained your spirit, mind and body to turn to the Lord in worship during difficult times, and continually release your burdens to the Lord in prayer and know Him more through His Word, your emotions will start to fall in line under the spiritual power and authority of the presence of God!
-Imagine a life where your mind is so deeply fixated on the exaltation of the Lord, where you spend so much time in His presence that nothing else matters?
+True praise and worship are ministry to the Lord, and are exclusively God-centered.
+If you develop a lifestyle of worship, and discipline and train your spirit, mind and body to turn to the Lord in worship during difficult times, and continually release your burdens to the Lord in prayer and know Him more through His Word, your emotions will start to fall in line under the spiritual power and authority of the presence of God!
+Imagine a life where your mind is so deeply fixated on the exaltation of the Lord, where you spend so much time in His presence, that nothing else matters?

 Take a few moments and read Psalm 109 today and you’ll see the utter rage and anger David was experiencing.
 Notice how he began and ended his angry complaint – with worship.
 You don’t need to stuff your anger, you need to get rid of it.
 Relying on how you feel is shifting sand and you’ll always be unsteady in your faith if you don’t plant yourself upon the Rock of your Salvation.
 Give it to God- every, single second, as many times as it takes, if you need to.
 Get into the Word and declare it.
-Pray for those who have mistreated you, and then get into His presence and fix your mind on Him every single moment you feel it rise up again and move on with your life.
+Pray for those who have mistreated you, and then get into His presence and fix your mind on Him in praise every single moment you feel anger rise up again and then… move on with your life.